notional-labs/cosmos-sdk/x/auth/spec/04_keepers.md

 	// Return a new account with the next account number.
 Does not save the new account to the store.
 	NewAccount(sdk.Context, types.AccountI) types.AccountI

-	// Check if an account exists in the store.
-	HasAccount(sdk.Context, sdk.AccAddress) bool

 	// Retrieve an account from the store.
 	GetAccount(sdk.Context, sdk.AccAddress) types.AccountI